larslind/template-building-blocks/templates/buildingBlocks/loadBalancer-backend-n-vm/README.md

   - **publicIPAllocationMethod** - How is IP address assigned on private network?  ("Static" / "Dynamic")
   - **startingIPAddress** - If private IP is static, this is the IP assigned to this NIC on the first VM created.
 Additional VMs will increment this address by one.
   - **enableIPForwarding** - Required.
 Enable IP forwarding for this NIC? (true / false)
+  - **domainNameLablePrefix** - Optional.
+Specifies the DNS prefix for the public IP, if allocated.
   - **dnsServers** - Required.
 Defines one or more custom DNS Server adresses of the NIC.
 Leave blank to use Azure internal name resolution.

 			"dnsServers": [ ]